bilgino/angularforddd/README.md

 # Application architecture

-Applying Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend architecture, we break down complex requirements into logical boundaries and divide business logic into layers with different responsibilities to keep our code in good condition.
+Obeying the principles of Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries and divide business logic into layers with different responsibilities to keep our code in good condition.

 # Frontend coupled to OOD, DDD and CQRS

 The building blocks of Angular already encompasses code organisation strategies.
-Nevertheless, to gain a better design we will bypass the traditional data-centric approach and consider strategies like Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation for frontend architectures:
+Nevertheless, to gain a better design we will bypass the traditional data-centric approach and consider building blocks of Domain-Driven Design for frontend architectures:

 ![](src/assets/images/frontend_arch.png)

 ## Object-Oriented Design

-Although functional programming has gained a strong foothold in frontend development in recent years, a consistent object-oriented approach might be better suited for TypeScript projects.
-Object-Oriented design allows us to approach a more human-readable code base, where the ubiquitous language can help to build a better semantic and complex data types.
-It's important to note, that Angular embraces both programming paradigms (Functional- and Object-Oriented Programming).
+Although functional programming has gained a strong foothold in frontend development in recent years, a consistent object-oriented approach might better for TypeScript projects.
+Object-oriented programming allows us to approach a more human-readable code base, where the Ubiquitous Language can help to build better semantic and complex data types.
+Angular embraces both programming paradigms, functional and object-oriented programming.

 **» Applying SOLID principles**<br/>

 In object orientation the SOLID principles can help to make better design decisions (high cohesion and low coupling).
 Applying the Dependency
-Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion.
-(Programming to an Interface)
+Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion (Programming to an Interface).

 **» Applying cross-cutting concerns**<br/>

-The infrastructure layer includes cross-cutting concerns such as logging, caching or security.
+Frontend applications also include cross-cutting concerns such as logging, caching or security.
 A naive approach to implement cross-cutting functionality usually leads to duplicated or coupled code, which violates Don't Repeat Yourself and the Single Responsibility Principle.
 The Aspect Oriented Programming promotes an abstraction and encapsulation of cross-cutting concerns by interlacing additional code, resulting in loose coupling between the actual logic and the infrastructure logic.
-For more information about AOP in TypeScript please visit the following website: https://jaxenter.com/cross-cutting-concerns-angular-2-typescript-128925.html

 ## Applying Domain-Driven Design to Angular

-An important aspect of Domain-Driven Design is that the domain model is kept isolated from other concerns of the application.
+An important concept of Domain-Driven Design is that the domain model is kept isolated from other concerns of the application.
 Ideally, the domain layer is self-contained and focuses on abstracting the business domain.
-Very often frontend applications validate business rules that are immediately reflected back to the user interface, particularly in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
-As an example, we don't want to display the order button, if the basket is empty.
+Very often frontend applications validate business rules that are immediately reflected to the user interface, especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
+As an example, we don't display the order button, if the basket is empty.
 An isolated domain layer allows us to avoid domain logic leaking into other layers or surrounding services.
 In addition, we don't want to command against the server upon every user input.
-Therefore, the domain layer pattern in the frontend architecture sounds like a very good idea.
+Therefore, considering the domain layer pattern in the frontend architecture sounds like a very good idea.

 Domain-oriented layering is often considered the first structuring criterion in Angular applications.
 For many applications however, it's sufficient to stick with horizontal slicing, since vertical slicing isn't mandatory.
 The main reasons for modular segmentation in Angular applications are lazy-loading, scoping and distribution.

 When application services carry out business use cases, it may be a good idea to keep business use cases that contain less logic in the UI controller, like in the classic MVC pattern.
-However, we don't want to hide use cases from the rest of the application and use dedicated classes instead!
-In addition, we want to share state and logic of these components with other independent components.
+However, we don't want to hide business use cases from the rest of the application and instead use special-purpose classes!
+In addition, we want to share state and logic of these classes with other independent classes.

-It's fairly debatable whether higher granularity distributed across several layers introduce extra complexity in frontend architectures.
+It's fairly debatable whether higher granularity distributed across several layers introduce extra complexity in frontend applications.
-Should we really apply Domain-Driven Design for web frontend applications?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
 Often a simpler data-centric approach is sufficient.
 For most web applications MVC or Flux/Redux may be more appropriate.
 Before starting using advanced concepts we must validate incoming requirements.

-Considering multilayered (4-tier) architectures, the question arises of how to organize layers in SPA applications?
+Considering multilayered architectures, the question arises of how to organize layers in SPA applications?
 This question refers to code splitting, communication through layers and demanding business logic from services.
 The multilayered architecture in Domain-Driven Design embraces following layers:

 ## Layered Architecture